 What is the South China Sea Dispute?

-The regions of contention are the Spratly Island, the Paracel Island, maritime boundaries in the Gulf of Tonkin and in other places.
+The regions of contention are the Spratly Island, the Paracel Island, maritime boundaries in the Gulf of Tonkin and other places.
 Waters near the Indonesian Natuna Islands are also disputed.
 The reason why these areas are disputed and of interest to the concerned nations is the acquisition of fishing areas around the two archipelagos; suspected crude oil and natural gas in different parts of the South China Sea; and the control of strategically important shipping lanes.

 History of South China Sea Territorial Dispute

 At the height of World War II, the Imperial Japanese Army and Navy had used several islands for military reasons and stated that these islands were unclaimed, despite historical records that showed that France had controlled some of those islands before their colonial possessions fell into the hands of the Japanese.
-Upon the end of the war, the 1951 Treaty of San Francisco forced Imperial Japan into giving up any territory they had conquered during the course of the war.
+Upon the end of the war, the 1951 Treaty of San Francisco forced Imperial Japan into giving up any territory they had conquered during the war.
 The People’s Republic of China made various claims to the islands during the 1951 treaty negotiations.